OWASP/CheatSheetSeries/cheatsheets/HTML5_Security_Cheat_Sheet.md

 - Both pages should only interpret the exchanged messages as **data**.
 Never evaluate passed messages as code (e.g. via `eval()`) or insert it to a page DOM (e.g. via `innerHTML`), as that would create a DOM-based XSS vulnerability.
 For more information see [DOM based XSS Prevention Cheat Sheet](DOM_based_XSS_Prevention_Cheat_Sheet.md).
 - To assign the data value to an element, instead of using a insecure method like `element.innerHTML=data;`, use the safer option: `element.textContent=data;`
 - Check the origin properly exactly to match the FQDN(s) you expect.
 Note that the following code: `if(message.origin.indexOf(".owasp.org")!=-1) { /* ... */ }` is very insecure and will not have the desired behavior as `owasp.org.attacker.com` will match.
-- If you need to embed external content/untrusted gadgets and allow user-controlled scripts (which is highly discouraged), consider using a JavaScript rewriting framework such as [Google Caja](http://code.google.com/p/google-caja/) or check the information on [sandboxed frames](HTML5_Security_Cheat_Sheet.md#sandboxed-frames).
+- If you need to embed external content/untrusted gadgets and allow user-controlled scripts (which is highly discouraged), please check the information on [sandboxed frames](HTML5_Security_Cheat_Sheet.md#sandboxed-frames).

 ### Cross Origin Resource Sharing